Toxic Synovitis of the Hip in Children

 - Blood tests: Your child may need blood drawn for tests.
 The blood may be taken from your child's arm, hand, finger, foot, or heel.
 Blood tests may show if an infection has caused your child's symptoms.

 - MRI: During an MRI, pictures are taken of your child's bones, joints, muscles, or blood vessels.
-Your child will need to lie still during his MRI.
+Your child will need to lie still during the MRI.
 Never let your child enter the MRI room with any metal objects.
 This can cause serious injury.

 - X-ray: This is a picture of your child's hip.
 A hip x-ray may show signs of infection or other problems.